-Your cash-value whole, universal or variable universal life policy can appear a tempting source for a bailout, especially if you’ve been paying into it for years.
+Your cash-value whole, universal or variable universal life insurance policy can appear a tempting source for a bailout, especially if you’ve been paying into it for years.
 After all, the quick-cash loan option was one of the features that sold you on permanent life insurance in the first place.

 “The biggest thing that people don’t understand, including the agents selling it, is the intricate taxation that takes place inside a life insurance policy,” says Al Barnes, a life insurance specialist in Alabama.
-“Borrowing from a cash value like that is sort of like building your house right on top of the San Andreas Fault -- only you don’t know the San Andreas Fault exists.”
+“Borrowing from a cash value like that is sort of like building your house right on top of the San Andreas Fault — only you don’t know the San Andreas Fault exists.”

 Not your standard loan

 If you have a variable universal life policy, the insurer will move the loan collateral (a cash sum equal to your loan amount) out of your investment fund and into a guaranteed or fixed fund.

-But that’s where the good news ends.
+But that’s where the advantages end.

 Costs to consider

 Exactly like a conventional loan, you’ll be charged interest ranging anywhere from 5 percent to 9 percent on the loan, says Barnes.
 Unpaid interest will be added to your loan amount and will be subject to compounding.
-That’s right -- you’ll be paying interest on your interest.
+That’s right — you’ll be paying interest on your interest.